 © John Beattie.

-Primary examples of his inquiry can be seen in the collections of works such as PERFORMING NGI.988, in collaboration with the National Gallery of Ireland, and also The LAB Gallery, Dublin City Arts Office; A Line of Inquiry at Fort Dunree Museum, curated by Declan Sheehan, Co.Donegal; The two-part film An Artist, The Studio, and all the rest... that was produced & directed over the long duration (2006-2012) at The Royal Hibernian Academy (RHA) and in The Great Hall at The Irish Museum of Modern Art (IMMA) Dublin, then exhibited as a solo show at The Royal Hibernian Academy, curated by Patrick Murphy.
-In the work titled The Artist’s Studio Series, this work has been an on-going and evolving body of work which has been exhibited nationally and internationally since 2005.
+Primary examples of his enquiry can be seen in the collections of works such as PERFORMING NGI.988, in collaboration with the National Gallery of Ireland, and The LAB Gallery, Dublin City Arts Office; A Line of Inquiry at Fort Dunree Museum, curated by Declan Sheehan, Co.Donegal; The two-part film An Artist, The Studio, and all the rest... that was produced & directed between 2006-2012 in The Royal Hibernian Academy (RHA) and in The Great Hall at The Irish Museum of Modern Art (IMMA) Dublin, then exhibited as a solo show at The Royal Hibernian Academy, curated by Patrick Murphy.
+In the work titled The Artist’s Studio Series, this work has been an on-going and evolving body of work that has been exhibited nationally and internationally since 2005.

 Beattie has been awarded numerous artist residency programs nationally and internationally.
-In 2020, he will be artist in residence at The Centre Culturel Irlandais (CCI) Paris, where he will be continuing the development of the work on Mondrian’s Paris Studio.
+In 2020, he will be an artist in residence at The Centre Culturel Irlandais (CCI) Paris, where he will be continuing the development of his work & research on Mondrian, and the Paris Studio.
 He was nominated for the apexart Fellowship, New York, and spent one month with apexart on their unique Fellowship program in 2015.
 He has been an artist in residence at Fire Station Artists' Studio, Dublin, 2006-2009; Royal Hibernian Academy, Dublin, 2010; Temple Bar Gallery & Studios, Dublin, 2011; and The Irish Museum of Modern Art, Dublin 2011.
 His work has been supported and acknowledged through awards and bursaries such as The Arts Council Travel & Training Bursary, The Arts Council Projects Awards, The Arts Council Visual Artist Bursary’s, The Donegal County Council Artist Bursary’s, an Open EV+A Award, Limerick City Gallery of Art, and received the Arts Humanities Research Board grant in 2003-2005.